Best Free Video Downloaders 2026: Top 7 Tested

 Price: $0 (donation optional) | Platform: Windows, Mac, Linux

 Paste a URL, and it shows available formats in a clear grid sorted by quality.
 One-click download for best available MP4.
-Support covers YouTube, Vimeo, Facebook, Twitch, and Dailymotion.
-Its download speed was mid-pack: 2 minutes, 41 seconds for my 4K test.
+Its download speed was mid-pack: 2 minutes, 41 seconds for my 4K test file.

-The main limitation: it failed to parse my TikTok test links.
+The main limitation: it failed to parse TikTok test links.
 Platform support is narrower than 4K Video Downloader+.
-But for core YouTube and Vimeo use, it’s flawless.
+For core YouTube and Vimeo use, it’s flawless.
+ClipGrab is worth bookmarking as a clean backup option — especially on Linux where other tools are harder to set up.

 Pros: